 Epiphany is celebrated in many places with a procession, often with people wearing historic costumes, or with a re-enactment of the 3 kings arriving with gifts for Jesus.
 The largest procession is held in Vatican City, where hundreds of people in costume walk along the street leading to the Vatican.
 Following the procession, the Pope usually says a special mass in Saint Peter’s Basilica.

-Another beautiful procession is the Cavalcade of the Magi in Florence that starts near Pitti Palace in the afternoon, crosses the river to Piazza della Signoria, and ends in Piazza del Duomo with a re-enactment of the 3 Kings presenting their gifts at the nativity.
+Another beautiful procession is the Cavalcade of the Magi on January 6 in Florence that starts near Pitti Palace in the afternoon, crosses the river to Piazza della Signoria, and ends in Piazza del Duomo with a re-enactment of the 3 Kings presenting their gifts at the nativity.

 In Milan the procession starts at the Duomo, goes to the Church of San Lorenzo, and ends at the Church of Sant’Eustorgio where there’s a nativity scene.